rosenfeld/oojspec/README.md

 So I wouldn't advise you to write tons of tests with `oojspec` because you might have to rewrite them in the future when the API changes.

-On the other side, I'll be using it myself in my own projects, replacing my Jasmine specs.
+On the other side, I use it myself in my own projects and the API hasn't change for a few years now.

+It still misses the feature of running an specific test, but since the tests could rely on previous tests, I need to think in some way to specify the interdependencies of the tests before I could implement some test filter to run a single test and its dependencies.
+It's not easy to find time to work on this though with two little girls at home.

 # Where are its tests?